SpencerJPark/CGI_2_Drawing_Animation/README.md

 ## Purpose

-The goal of this experiment was to determine if a model could be trained to consistently generate images of a single character across various poses and scenarios.
-The experiment aimed to achieve a uniform look across images by leveraging early CGI techniques with Blender and fine-tuning an image generation model.
+This experiment's goal was to determine if a model could be trained to consistently generate images of a single character across various poses and scenarios.
+It aimed to achieve a uniform look across images by leveraging fine-tuned image-gen models with Blender CGI.

 ## Overview